brendamelano/workshop.PSPG-245B.2/README.md

 Workshop ( this will constitute the bulk of the workshop )

-How to directly download mutation data from R.
+* We will start off with basic data mining.
+To begin with will learn how to directly download mutation data from R.  There are many sources and API's however here will be using  cbioportal.
 * Although this is not a course in R per se, but you will learn how to manipulate/wrangle a the mutation data.frame.
 * Subset type of mutations.
 * Aggregate by attributes such as types of mutations.